mtgrosser/nodo/README.md

 Nodo requires a working installation of Node.js.

 If the executable is located in your `PATH`, no configuration is required.
-Otherwise, the path to to binary can be set using:
+Otherwise, the path to the binary can be set using:

 ```ruby
 Nodo.binary = '/usr/local/bin/node'